 The rolling compost bin or tumbling compost bin is my personal favourite.
 Rolling compost bins may take up a little more space, but this keeps the contents aerated and mixing, without having to get in a aerate it yourself.

-The Envirocycle Composter – excellent reviews, really easy to use.here.
+The Envirocycle Composter UK– excellent reviews, really easy to use.here.

 - No assembly required with the Envirocycle compost bin